iblis17/couchapp/README.rst

 Installation
 ------------

-Couchapp requires Python 2.6 or greater.
+Couchapp requires Python 2.7.
 Couchapp is most easily installed using the latest versions of the standard python packaging tools, setuptools and pip.
 They may be installed like so::